 - Fresh pesto is the perfect accompaniment for roasted vegetables or grilled proteins.
 It could even work as a last-minute marinade for quick-cooking proteins like shrimp or seafood.

 - Use this pecan pesto instead of salad dressings.
 Just spoon a scoop over leafy greens and any other toppings you like.
-Add a little more olive oil if needed to help it mix into the salad.
-Or drizzle over caprese salads with extra fresh basil replacing the lettuce.
+Add a little more olive oil to loosen it up and help it mix into the salad.
+Or drizzle over caprese salads with more fresh basil, replacing the lettuce.

 - Make a savory breakfast by adding it to eggs or this Savory Pesto Oatmeal Bowl.

-If you plan to use this Pecan Pesto within a week, great!
+If you plan to use homemade pesto within a week, great!
 Just seal it in an airtight container and stash it in the fridge.

 If you’re worried about browning due to oxidation, drizzle a couple of tablespoons of olive oil right on top.
 This thin layer of olive oil covers the exposed portion and prevents some of the browning.